J2marketing/j2BrandKit/readme.md

 ## J2 Marketing Brand Kit

 Welcome!
 This is a work in progress copy of the J2 brand kit system.
 Built on <a href="https://docusaurus.io/">Docusaurus</a> and expanded with some additional functionality.

 For a demo, visit <a href="https://j2BrandKit.netlify.com/">this link.</a>

 ### Instructions for J2 content writers:

 All brand-kit pages are written in markdown, and they are pretty simple to edit, though some simple HTML must be used at times.
+IMPORTANT NOTE: The html examples in this file are all formatted correctly for easy readability.
+If you are copy-pasting from this readme.
+Remove the line breaks and spaces between tags.

 ### Images